20 Best Things to Do on Oahu

 15. Helicopter Tour of Oahu

-If you are looking to see more incredible views of the ocean, mountains, and rainforests on Oahu, you could book a helicopter tour of the island.
-There are several helicopter tour options including this 30-minute doors off /on helicopter tour.
+If you are looking to see more incredible views of the white sand beaches, mountains, and rainforests on Oahu, you should book a helicopter tour of the island.
+This 30-minute doors off /on helicopter tour will fly you over Diamond Head, Olomana, Nu’uanu Pali, and more.

 16. Visit Secluded Beaches on the West Side